markspan/markspan.github.io/_posts/2022-01-23-evtplugins.md

 Main thing to note here is (next to the selection of the actual device: "Productname") is the activation of the 'Percentage' field.
 This field can be filled with a number between 0 and 100, and is used as a index, leading to a shock to be administered to the subject, with a current that is defined as a percentage of the calibration value.

-So if the calibration led to the selection of a value of 2.5mAh (50%), setting the "Percentage" field to e.g., 30% will lead to a shock with a current of 30% *of the calibration value of 2.5mAh*!
+So if the calibration led to the selection of a value of 2.5mAh (50%), setting the "Percentage" field to e.g., 30% will lead to a shock with a current of 30% *of the calibration value of 2.5mAh*, ie 0.75 mAh !

 ***
 *The plugin will not allow fast repetitions of the shocks, as they usually are not what the researcher wants (or at least should want).
 The default minimum ISI (inter-shock-interval) is 1 second.
 The duration of the stimulation is normally 150ms.
 This cannot be changed through the interface, as it is meant to be constant.
-The value #is# visible, and will be logged in a logger item*
+The value **is** visible, and will be logged in a logger item*

 ***